Mimurious/go-bankmuscat-pg/README.md

-# Bank Muscat Payment Gateway Implemention for Go
+# Bank Muscat Payment Gateway Implementation for Go
 This Go library provides a simple and efficient way to integrate with the Bank Muscat Payment Gateway for online payment processing.
 With this library, you can easily handle payment requests and responses, making it suitable for e-commerce websites and other applications that require secure payment processing.

 ## Installation